ovh/docs/pages/bare_metal_cloud/dedicated_servers/3az/guide.en-gb.md

 When you select your cluster you have the list of the 3 servers inside this one:
 ![list_servers](images/03-20240513-blur.png)

-Interface still the same, no more changes at this level as yo ucan see :
+Interface still the same, no more changes at this level as you can see :
 ![detail_server](images/04-20240513-blur.png)